 Cyber attacks are on the rise.
-In the 2015/2016 financial year, CERT Australia responded to 14,804 cyber attack incidents.
-While businesses continue to use traditional methods to defend against cyber attacks, e.g., firewalls, these are no longer enough to prevent an intrusion by a sophisticated operator.
-To provide the best defence against hackers, you must first learn to think like they do.
-This is especially true for SMEs who, due to budgetary constraints and lack of expertise, are most vulnerable to cyber attack.
+In the 2015/2016 financial year, CERT Australia responded to 14,804 cyberattack incidents.
+While businesses continue to use traditional methods to defend against cyberattacks, e.g., firewalls, these are no longer enough to prevent an intrusion by a sophisticated operator.
+To provide the best defence against hackers, you must first learn to think as they do.
+This is especially true for SMEs who, due to budgetary constraints and lack of expertise, are most vulnerable to a cyber attack.

 Why Hackers Love SMEs

 In a previous article, we discussed how SMEs are most vulnerable when it comes to cloud security.
 SMEs are often a target for hackers because it’s much easier to gather information about smaller businesses than it is their larger counterparts.
 They don’t need as much information to hack into smaller businesses.
 They are agile, creative and they act fast.
 The best line of defence to hackers is to think like one.
 The following is an introduction to how hacking works in 7 steps:

 The 7 Steps to Hacking

 “Footprinting” is a “pre-attack” activity where the hacker performs reconnaissance on the intended target.
 At this stage, hackers will want to learn as much as they can about your business and the target system, e.g. employees that work at your company, how communications reach the target system…etc. They will find this information through publicly available sources, e.g. social media, corporate websites, WHOIS queries.

 Scanning is a process where a hacker will probe for information about the target system.
 The hacker has three scans in their toolkit: port, network, and vulnerability scans.
 Hackers use port scanning to find any “open doors” they could use to gain ingress to the system or network.
 This includes network scanning to identify any active hosts on the networks, and vulnerability scanning to assess if a host or network has any weaknesses.